Newspaper articles reporting on the murders of Rick Merrill and Dori Colyer.

 Also without recent activity is the investigation of the deaths of Ricky Merrill and Dori Colyer, who were burned alive in Merrill’s truck as it sat parked on a downtown

 Brooksville street in 1981.

 Both Brooksville Police and the Hernando County Sheriff’s office were involved in a massive investigation of those murders, and both consider the case open.

-“That’s one I’ll never forget as long as I live,” said Capt.
-Ray Schumacher of the Brooksville Police Department.
-“I was the fist officer on the scene,” he said, adding sadly, “but it’s one of those where nothing new has turned up.”
+“That’s one I’ll never forget as long as I live,” said Captain Ray Schumacher of the Brooksville Police Department.
+“I was the first officer on the scene,” he said, adding sadly, “but it’s one of those where nothing new has turned up.”

 …Jim and Vicki Merrill had worked tirelessly to keep the investigation of the murder of their 24 year old son and his 20 year old friend in the forefront of the public’s mind.